fscottfoti/activemaps/README.md

 batsmaps
 ========

-Animated maps of the BatyArea in the California Household Travel Survey
+Animated maps of the Bay Area in the California Household Travel Survey